ivan-khomich/aiogtrans/README.rst

-asyncgoogletrans
+aiogtrans
 ==============

-asyncgoogletrans is a **free** and **unlimited** python library that implements the Google Translate API asynchronously.
+aiogtrans is a **free** and **unlimited** python library that implements the Google Translate API asynchronously.
 This uses the `Google Translate Ajax
 API <https://translate.google.com>`__ and `httpx <https://www.python-httpx.org>`__ to make api calls.

 Compatible with Python 3.6+.

-For details refer to the `API Documentation <https://asyncgoogletrans.readthedocs.io/en/latest>`__.
+For details refer to the `API Documentation <https://aiogtrans.readthedocs.io/en/latest>`__.

 Features
 --------